- Pitbulls bites are more likely to cause significant injuries than many other dog breeds.

 Pitbull dogs have a reputation for biting because they are larger dogs that can do significant damage or cause fatalities if and when they do bite.
 Therefore, the victims are more likely to need medical attention and report the attack.

 Pitbull attacks can happen for a number of reasons, but most often, it’s due to poor or improper training by the dog’s owner.
-Some owners may even train their animals to be aggressive, which is a recipe for horror.
+Some owners may even train their animals to be aggressive, which can be a recipe for disaster.

 When a dog owner fails to train or socialize any dog properly, that animal may bite without provocation.
 In these cases, some say that the owners may be criminally negligent of setting up a tragedy.